harrisonized/harrisonized.github.io/_posts/2019-04-23-predicting-popularity-of-rock-climbs-regression.md

 In adherence to best practices, I used sklearn's [train_test_split](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html) function to set aside 20% of the data, which **must** remain untouched while training the model.
 Testing the model on this out-of-sample test set will provide a reasonable estimate for how well the model generalizes to other out-of-sample data.

 Of the remaining 80% of the data, I used sklearn's [KFold](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.KFold.html) function to make a 5-fold cross-validation loop with an 80-20 split.
 In other words, this function partitions the data five times, enabling me to train on 80% (64% of my total data) and validate on the remaining 20% (16% of my total data).
 KFold splits the data in such a way that none of the 20% in each validation set overlaps with the next, allowing equal representation of all data points.

-After training and validating on each fold, I can obtain a score to measure how well my model performs on in-sample data, which in this case is the R^2 validation score.
-Finally, I trained on the entire 80% of the data and tested on the first 20% I set aside to obtain the R^2 test score for out-of-sample data.
+After training and validating on each fold, I can obtain a score to measure how well my model performs on in-sample data, or the R² validation score, which I will explain below.
+Finally, I trained on the entire 80% of the data and tested on the first 20% I set aside to obtain the R² test score for out-of-sample data.